chrisguest75/devcontainer_examples/01_bash_container/README.md

 Demonstrates:

-* environment variables
+* Environment variables
-* vscode extensions
+* VSCode extensions
-* packages installed into the container
+* Packages installed into the container
 * postCreateCommand
-* overriding default shell from bash to zsh
+* Overriding default shell from bash to zsh

 NOTES: